Structure of the Italian Air Force: Comando Aeronautica Militare Roma

-Aviation Inspector for the Navy
+Ispettore dell’Aviazione per la Marina (Aviation Inspector for the Navy)

 The Ispettore dell’Aviazione per la Marina (Aviation Inspector for the Navy - ISPAVIAMAR) reports to the Chief of the Air Force General Staff and the Chief of the Navy General Staff.
 ISPAVIAMAR oversees the technical and logistic aeronautical aspects, and the training of the Italian military's airborne anti-submarine forces.
 The inspector is a brigadier general of the air force, whose office and staff reside in the navy's headquarter in Rome.
 The only unit assigned to ISPAVIAMAR is the 41° Stormo AntiSom Athos Ammannato, which is under operational control of the Italian Navy.